jcbeyler/wasm-to-llvm-prototype/README.md

 * There are some limitations in type checking and handling on the LLVM side, consider it a feature
-* Assert traps are not yet supported (I tried but got side-tracked, it's a WIP)
+* Assert traps are not yet supported (I tried but got side-tracked, it's a WIP) ** It currently just signals that traps are not supported...
 * Probably a lot more things

 Things that I know we need to improve: